tokens-studio/style-dictionary-configurator/README.md

 ### Utils

-We also export some utilities to make it easier to work with this
+We also export some utilities to make it easier to work with this:

 ```js
 import { replaceSource, resizeMonacoLayout, SD_FUNCTIONS_PATH, SD_CONFIG_PATH } from '@tokens-studio/configurator/utils';